williamsdarian/ebayInventoryApp/README.md

-This uses Node Js to create a web application for uploading files.
+This is a simple program that uses Node Js to create a web application for uploading files.
 In my use case this was for uploading items to a remote server that are to be listed on eBay.

 This application currently allows only for image uploads, it is configured to save photos to a folder called "images" and the text from the form data to "uploads".